 That's what I'm gonna share with you today.
 Whether you're like my girl and you clean on steroids or you're more like I am and you seasonally go off the charts, here are 15 things that can make getting your house in order so much easier, cheaper and even healthier (because they most don't contain any chemicals) to do.

-2. Clean Your Sinks—and Irons—with Baking Soda and Hydrogen Peroxide
+2. Clean Your Kitchen Sinks Naturally with Baking Soda and Hydrogen Peroxide

-3. Try Olive Oil and White Vinegar (or Beer) on Your Wooden Furniture
+3. Restore Wood Furniture With Olive Oil and White Vinegar (or Beer) as Homemade Cleaner

 Do you have hardwood floors or some wooden furniture that has some surface scratches in it that you would like to remove?
 A combination of one-part olive oil and one-part white vinegar can do the trick.
 At the end of the day, you're just making some homemade furniture polish sans the unnecessary chemicals.
 You can even add a little bit of fresh lemon juice for good measure.
 Something else that works pretty well on wood is beer.
 Just pour a little bit of it on a soft rag and rub your furniture down.
 You might want to test this on a little corner of a table or chair first, simply because some beer is stronger than others; yet if you're looking for an easy way to make your wood shine, ale will do it.